DeanoBurrito/northport/README.md

 Kernel:
 - Support for multiple architectures: riscv64, x86_64.
 - Memory management:
-    - Bitmap-based PMM with zoned allocations.
+    - PMM with zoned allocations and support for adding additional memory at runtime.
-    - VMM inspired by old SunOS design.
+    - Modular VMM (inspired by old SunOS design) with demand paging, and separate MMU layer.
     - General purpose heap provided by slabs for smaller objects and a freelist for larger objects.
-Both are demand-paged and potentially swappable.
-- Logging infrastructure: fast and lock-free with support for several early outputs (uart chips, debugcon) and a built-in graphical terminal.
-    - The terminal renderer is based on gterm from the Limine Bootloader (see the individual files for the license).
+- Logging infrastructure: fast and lock-free with support for several early outputs (uart chips, debugcon) and a built-in graphical terminal (based on gterm from the Limine bootloader).
-    - Stack frame walker and symbol name lookup.
+    - Panic sequence with stack walker and symbol lookup.
-- Support for various hardware timers, soft-timer interface on top.
+- Global software clock, driven by a number of supported hardware timers: LAPIC, TSC, HPET, PIT, SBI timer.
 - SMP-aware scheduler: round robin with per-core queues, work stealing and DPCs.
 - Loadable drivers and device management, partially automated by a device tree parser and PCI enumeration.
     - Notable drivers include: NVMe, virtio devices.